LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: Prior Work

-Another technique being studied for noisy-label learning is the use of multiple models to improve the robustness of sample noise characterisation. \citet{han2018co} propose Co-teaching, which trains two models simultaneously, where each model estimates the clean sample set to be used by the other model.
+Another technique being studied for noisy-label learning is the use of multiple models to improve the robustness of sample noise characterisation.
+Han et al.~\cite{han2018co} propose Co-teaching, which trains two models simultaneously, where each model estimates the clean sample set to be used by the other model.
 However, with an increase in the number of epochs, both networks converge to a consensus and show little difference between their estimated clean sets.
 Co-teaching+~\cite{yu2019does} relies on small loss samples that disagree on the predictions to select the data for the other model.
 Although this multiple model strategy shows better results for filtering clean samples, noisy samples are usually ignored during training, decreasing the effectiveness of the approach.
+We also rely on the use of multiple models during training, but we do not ignore the noisy samples during training.

-After distinguishing between clean and noisy samples, methods either disregard the noisy samples during training \cite{thulasidasan2019combating, han2018co}, or use both the clean and noisy samples in a semi-supervised learning (SSL) approach~\cite{li2020dividemix, arazo2019unsupervised, sachdeva2021evidentialmix}, where SSL-based methods tend to show better results on benchmarks.
+As mentioned above, after the automatic classification of clean and noisy samples, methods either disregard the noisy samples during training~\cite{thulasidasan2019combating, han2018co}, or use both the clean and noisy samples in a semi-supervised learning (SSL) approach~\cite{li2020dividemix, arazo2019unsupervised, sachdeva2021evidentialmix}, where SSL-based methods tend to show competitive results on benchmarks.
 One particularly successful technique that relies on SSL is DivideMix~\cite{li2020dividemix} that relies on MixMatch~\cite{berthelot2019mixmatch} to linearly combine training samples classified as clean or noisy for the EVR minimisation~\cite{zhang2017mixup}.
 The generalisation of the EVR minimisation has been theoretically shown to depend on a large training set~\cite{zhang2018generalization}.
-However, recent methods, such as DivideMix~\cite{li2020dividemix}, constrain this training set to be of the same size as the clean set, which tends to be small in large noise rate scenarios.
-Our approach removes this constraint, allowing a better generalisation of the EVR minimisation.
+However, DivideMix~\cite{li2020dividemix} constrains this training set to be of the same size as the clean set, which tends to be small in large noise rate scenarios, resulting in poor EVR generalisation.
+To improve the EVR generalisation in noisy-label learning problems, we propose the over-sampling of the clean set to make it as large as the original training set, containing clean- and noisy-label samples.
+This idea has recently been explored in semi-supervised learning with clean labels~\cite{tarvainen2017mean, chen2018semi,iscen2019label,arazo2020pseudo}, but we are not aware of its extension to noisy-label learning problems.